 (1) The Executive Board shall establish guidelines and limits for a remuneration system.
 The remuneration system shall include special provisions for executives, for other employees and employee representatives with assignments of significance for the Bank’s risk exposure and for other employees and employee representatives with corresponding remuneration, and for other employees and employee representatives with control tasks.

 (2) The remuneration system shall contribute to the promotion of and create incentives for good management and control of the risks involved in management, counteract excessive risk exposure and help prevent conflicts of interest.

-(3) Regulation no. 1507 of 1 December 2010 with subsequent amendments regarding remuneration schemes in financial institutions, investment firms and management companies for securities funds applies, with necessary adaptations.
+(3) Regulation no. 1507 of 1 December 2010 as of 31 December 2016 regarding remuneration schemes in financial institutions, investment firms and management companies for securities funds applies with necessary adaptations until further notice.

 Chapter 6.
 Public reporting

 (1) There shall be the greatest possible transparency about the management within the limits defined by responsible execution of the management assignment.

 (2) The public reporting shall provide a true and comprehensive overview of how the Bank executes the management assignment, including the choices and priorities the Bank makes, the results that are achieved, and how the limits provided in this mandate are utilised.

 (1) The Bank shall report regularly and at least every three years on its choice of investment strategies for the respective management of the equity, bond and real estate portfolios, adopted by the Executive Board (strategy reporting), cf. section 1-7.
 A special account shall be given of:

 a) The overriding principles for the choice of strategies, the risk and return characteristics of the strategies, and how the strategies aim to exploit the Fund’s special characteristics and the Bank’s advantages in the investment management.